 We value and respect diversity in our setting and do our very best to meet the needs of all our learners and this may include seeking advice from specialist services to provide equipment and resources such as adapted IT equipment.
-The expertise and training of staff to support children and young people with SEND, including how specialist expertise will be secured.
+We have a Sensory Room which can be used by children across the school where needed as a calm space.
+The expertise and training of staff to support children and young people with SENd, including how specialist expertise will be secured.
+We are a Teaching School and have therefore been recognised for our expertise and our commitment to supporting professional development.
 Our staff receive regular training and our teachers all hold qualified teacher status.
 Some staff have additional qualifications including teaching children with specific learning difficulties and autism.
 All external partners we work with are vetted in terms of safeguarding.
-Our headteacher has a certificate in teaching children with specific learning difficulties, severe learning difficulties and a diploma in autism.
+Our SENCo is a qualified teacher and has a certificate in teaching children with specific learning difficulties, severe learning difficulties and a diploma in autism.
 We regularly invest time and money in training our staff to ensure that there is high quality learning and teaching in all classrooms that meet the needs of all children, for example 'Autism awareness' training.
 Some staff have received additional training such as Emotional Literacy Support (ELSA) and Better Reading partnership, so that they can deliver high quality interventions to small groups of children.
 Time is allocated at each staff meeting to ensure that staff are kept up to date on any new initiatives and issues relating to special educational needs and disability when necessary.
 We have a particular duty in ensuring that Looked After Children are given the appropriate support and care to help support their progress and engagement within their learning environment.
-Our designated teacher for Looked After Children is Ms Nicki Starling.
-She can be contacted through the school office.
+Our designated teacher for Looked After Children is Ms Nicki White.
+She can be contacted through the school office or via email: headteacher@dovers-green.surrey.sch.uk.
 She meets with social services and the Virtual School to ensure the child's wider needs are being met.
 A Personal Education Plan (PEP) is produced termly to help support the child develop holistically.
 Embedded Evaluating the effectiveness of the provision made for children and young people with SEND.
 We monitor the impact of interventions through provision maps together with regular meetings and tracking of pupil progress.
 Information on intervention programmes is shared with governors through detailed reports.
 Our finances are monitored regularly and we utilise resources to support the strategic aims of our setting as well as individual children's needs.
 Embedded